rabbitmq/rabbitmq-website/site/configure.md

 For example, when configuring [LDAP support](/ldap.html), it may be necessary to use deeply nested data structures to express desired configuration.

-To accommodate this need, modern RabbitMQ versions allow for both both formats to be used at the same time in separate files: `rabbitmq.conf` uses the new style format and recommended for most settings, and `advanced.config` covers more advanced settings that the ini-style configuration cannot express.
+To accommodate this need, modern RabbitMQ versions allow for both formats to be used at the same time in separate files: `rabbitmq.conf` uses the new style format and is recommended for most settings, and `advanced.config` covers more advanced settings that the ini-style configuration cannot express.
 This is covered in more detail in the following sections.